 The Hornet's Sting: HP’s award-winning literary magazine, compiled and edited by its members, is published at the end of the school year and is composed of poetry, prose, and artwork created by HP students.
 If interested, contact Mrs. Siciliano.

 Instrumental Music: There are numerous opportunities in our instrumental music department including Marching Band (Pep or Competition), Concert Band, Wind Ensemble, Jazz Band, String Ensemble and Pit Orchestra.
 Please note that the Competition Marching Band, Jazz Band, and Pit Orchestra are co-curricular while the other activities listed have a curricular component.
-See Mr. Spina or Mr. McGill if interested.
+See Mr. Spina or Mr. Finkelstein if interested.

 Key Club: This organization seeks to help the community through volunteer activities, such as sorting food at the food bank, helping autistic children at the Allegro School, and spending time with senior citizens.
 Embark on an adventure to serve others by speaking to Mrs.Kathryn Margerison or Ms. Potillo